jeroenpx/Unity_RuntimeEditor/docs/vtv.md

 Fields:

  * `bool SelectOnPointerUp` - select item on pointer up (default: false).
- * `bool CanUnselectAll` - can the user un-select all items?
+ * `bool CanUnselectAll` - can the user unselect all items?
 If set to false then at least one item has to be selected (default: true).
  * `bool CanSelectAll` - can the user select all items? (default:true).
  * `bool CanEdit` - can the user edit items? (default: true).
  * `bool CanRemove` - can the user remove items? (default: true).